Guitar Acoustic (DE), March 2020:

 Three young jazz musicians, greatly inspired with a huge desire to make music.
 Nothing less than the universe itself was the orientation for the debut album of Swiss jazz guitarist Silvan Joray, who is permanently winning one prize after the other.
 With his extremely creative way of playing the jazz guitar, he causes a sensation.
 His soloistic skills are inspiring – effortlessly and so naturally, notes follow notes, which one almost wants to guess, but then are presented in a completely different way.
 The best example for this is the much meaningful fourth track "In High Heels On A Mountain Road".
 As funny as the title itself, are here quite a few humorous and exceedingly catchy passages.
 The song to the album is found on the fifth track: In "Cluster Song" the trio is highly concentrated experimenting – almost mystical instrumental music.
 Review on Kultur-port.de, January 2020:

 Joray performs with various formations and with his own trio - nothing unusual.
 Unusual and remarkable, however, is the album "cluster", which he recorded with his trio and is of such good quality that one is astounded.
 Such young musicians and such a good, masterful album?
 Respect.
 The CD has some good combinations: good melodicism, a flow that holds the listener, some (self-)irony - or rather - here and there a slightly ironic approach to jazz.
 The great interaction between the band members and the sensitivity for rhythm and improvisation is breathtaking.
 It's as if the trio can make themselves and the listeners go off into a state of contemplative trance – with gorgeous guitar runs and a meaty sound.
 The narrative mood resembles the interplay of dramatic and calm flow of reading aloud, there is automatically a bilateral and mutual mood relationship between stage and audience space, between musicians and listeners.
 And yet, the band is no stranger to individuality, again and again one of the instruments dominates - more soloistically than the others, without overpowering.
 The spaces are walked together, but the behavior within them varies.
 "See You In June" is a wonderful introductory piece, which is followed by "Gyrotwister", and parallel to the game of the same name to improve coordination skills, the guitar runs spin as if of their own volition, driven by only minimal movement.
 "Blutmond” is a core eclipse of the musical kind, calm, thoughtful and completely natural.
 "High Heels On A Mountain Road" begins with tripping moments of suspense, the plucking of the strings fragmenting the melody yet always returning to it.
 With "Cluster Song" the three musicians enter experimental realms, only to leave them again shortly thereafter and traverse the galaxies.
 How the time flies!
 "See You In Late September" is not only a short leap in time, but also equipped with the melancholy of autumn.
 The wind smells of melancholy.
 And then eventually, "Something Happy" happens, a little nervous at first, hinted at in its own melodic structure, a harmonic sound is found.
 How could it be otherwise: "Bass Space" belongs for almost one and a half minutes to the great string instrument all alone.
 A homage follows: "Wolfgang's Choral".
 Styrian guitarist Wolfgang Muthspiel has unobtrusively recommended himself with this piece.
 "Space 7" and "Space 12" seemingly merge into each other, small excursions into supposedly unknown terrain, or yet completely without matter - floating?
 Pulled by the "solar wind" back to earthly spheres, crystalline, bell-like, light and floating to a place where you can look up again: "Looking Up" and the wonderful memories of a trip up there, envelops us in the end.
 All thirteen pieces carry something cosmic in them, the titles alone reveal that.
 So, it's no wonder that the picture on the cover shows a collection of stars, gas clouds and planets, real brightly shining galaxy clusters – a picture by the Hubble telescope.
 Its content is brought very close by these three extraordinary musicians!
-Link to the original: https://www.kultur-port.de/kolumne/jazz/16125-silvan-joray-trio-cluster.html Jazzthing (DE), Februar 2020:
+Link to the original: https://www.kultur-port.de/kolumne/jazz/16125-silvan-joray-trio-cluster.html Jazzthing (Germany), Februar 2020:

 «Blood young is the Swiss guitarist Silvan Joray and yet, at just 23, he sounds very mature.
 No wonder his mentor Wolfgang Muthspiel is enthusiastic: "His solos sound effortless and casual and tell stories one wants to follow."
 Indeed.
 These stories entwine around the universe on the debut CD "Cluster," and Joray is accompanied by Nadav Erlich on bass and Josep Cordobés on drums.
 Together, the trio explores casual stumbling beats "In High Heels On A Mountain Road" or the good-humored "Something Happy."
 That Joray wrote all the material (four short improvisations are also included) himself is another indication of a great talent that has found its way into the public eye.
 The folkloric delicacy "Cluster Song" has a majestic vastness to it, and at times even reminds one of the great Leo Kottke.» |